jnaulet/picoRTOS/README.md

  - ARM Cortex M0+ (working)
  - PowerPC e200 (working)
  - PowerPC e200 SMP (working)
+ - POSIX threads / Linux simulator (working)
+ - WIN32 threads / Windows simulator (working)

 ## Limitations
 To increase speed and predictability, every task is identified by its exclusive level of priority, no round robin support is offered (yet ?).

-Priorities are inverted, meaning 0 is the maximum priority task.
+Priorities are reversed, meaning 0 is the maximum priority task.

 ## Improvements
 Some round-robin-ish support might be implemented with no impact on performance